How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 Google's goal is to reward quality content that is helpful for people, not just search engines.

-So AI-generated is perfectly fine as long as it’s written with people in mind first.
+So AI-generated content is perfectly fine as long as it's written with people in mind first — and as long as you're adding genuine value rather than flooding the index with low-effort pages.

 When should you avoid using AI content?